Post-Completion OPT

 Work for hire

-Sometimes called “1099 employment”, work for hire means that an individual performs a service based on a contractual relationship rather than an employment relationship.
+Sometimes called “1099 employment,” work for hire means that an individual performs a service based on a contractual relationship rather than an employment relationship.
 Keep documentation showing the duration of the contract periods and the name and address of the contracting company.

 Self-employed business owner

-You may start a business and be self-employed, you must be able to prove you have the proper business licenses.
+You may start a business and be self-employed, but you must be able to prove you have the proper business licenses.

 Employment through an agency